KarmakarAnish/ClickHouseQueryExecution/README.md

 | Exp 4: Extra Expression Evaluation | ExpressionTransform contributes direct CPU cost | Extra expression work increased runtime while read volume should remain unchanged. |

 ClickHouse's execution speed is not only about the MergeTree storage format.
 It also depends heavily on its staged query lowering process, vectorized processor pipeline, read parallelism, analyzer optimizations, PREWHERE filtering, and efficient expression transforms.

+The main system-design insight is that ClickHouse gains speed by doing less unnecessary work as early as possible and by executing the remaining work in parallel, vectorized blocks.
+The tradeoff is implementation complexity: the query passes through several internal representations, and performance depends on many interacting components.

 ---